vskcs/Bank/README.md

 # Bank
 My first java program- Class Bank //using basic functions.
-Create an account,deposit,withdraw options are created.
+Options like Create an account, Deposit, Withdraw are included.